 housing plan

 This section presents a perspective on current and future housing in Norwich.
 Housing markets and related issues change over time, along with the economy and other external factors; however, people will always need adequate shelter.
 It will be important to consider the housing needs of residents of all ages, financial situations, and life-styles.
 Concerns about climate change, renewable energy, and sustainability are also considerations in planning for the future housing stock in Norwich.
 Regional economic forces will continue to dominate the housing market in Norwich.
 No matter how active the town may be in housing issues, it is unlikely to make any significant change in the prevailing market.
-However, by recognizing local and regional housing needs, Norwich can play a role in providing an adequate housing stock for a variety of population groups.
+However, by recognizing local and regional housing needs, Norwich can play a small role in providing an adequate housing stock for a variety of population groups.

 Housing Profile